Get The Best Outcome For Your Children

 Separation is such a stressful time for parents that it is not always easy to think of the needs of your children.
 The way you handle things now will have a lasting influence on your children.
 Our specialist team of Family Law solicitors can advise you on reaching agreements, or if necessary obtaining Orders to settle the arrangements for your children and confirm your parental rights.

 You can discuss what arrangements you want to make for your children and reach agreement between yourselves.
-If that proves difficult you can get help from a mediator or can speak to a Family Law solicitor.
+If that proves difficult talk to us and we can advise you on your options and recommend to you a local family mediator.

-If you can’t agree about where your children will live (often called child custody) and what time the other partner should spend with your children (often called access or contact) then you can apply for a court order.
+If you can't agree about where your children will live (often called residence or custody) and what time the other parent should spend time with your children (often called contact or access) the court can make a child arrangement order.

 The court will only make a child arrangements order if it thinks that’s the best thing for the children.
 Such an order sets out where the children will live, who they should spend time with, what other types of contact they should have, when those contacts should take place and how long they should last.
-Contact can include visiting, writing letters and talking on the telephone.
+Contact can include visiting, writing letters/emails and talking on the telephone/texting.